Adithya Adithya

 I am Adithya...

-I received my masters' degree in 2024 from NIT Surat, India, where I worked with Laurent Baulieu from Sorbonne University on my master's thesis on Quantum Gauge Field theories.
+I received my Integrated Masters' in Physics degree in 2024 from NIT Surat, India, where I worked with Laurent Baulieu from Sorbonne University on my master's thesis on Quantum Gauge Field theories.

 RESEARCH

-Quantum Field Theories describe the dynamics of theories with fields, whose excitations manifest as particles.
-In simple words, what a field theory does is assign some elements (scalars, vectors, spinors) to each point in space, and study their dynamics with time.
-They were born out of the inadequacy of quantum mechanics in explaining relativistic processes where particles were created and annihilated.
+If you are a layman — Quantum Field Theories describe the dynamics of theories with fields, whose excitations manifest as particles.
+In simple words, what a quantum field theory does is assign some operators (scalars, vectors, spinors) to each point in space, and study their dynamics with time.
+These theories were born out of the inadequacy of quantum mechanics in explaining relativistic processes where particles were created and annihilated.
 Despite their tremendous success, QFTs still harbor deep mysteries—most notably how to quantize gravity, which is one of the biggest unsolved questions in modern physics.
 Most of these problems can be attributed to the fact that QFTs are inherently complicated, since they start off assuming infinite number of degrees of freedom, i.e. one mathematical object to each and every point in spacetime (which is, not so obviously, infinite).

 Another aspect I find interesting is that one can discretize spacetime points to reduce the number of degrees of freedom from infinite to finite, and formulate a QFT on this discrete "lattice".
 Once put on a lattice, one can use modern computational facilities to compute the hard integrals to get numerical results which can be compared with experiments.
 This is called lattice field theory (see Wilson for more details).